suklaasukkulayt/Oh-Youth-X7M-List-of-games/hacks-and-real-games.md

-# Only hack games, bootleg games and real games
+# Only hack games, unlicensed games and real games
-Other games are just unlicensed or low-effort games.
+Games not here are just low-effort games to get a bigger number.
-Also only renamed/retextured games(or something like that) are not mentioned here.
+Also only renamed/retextured versions of games already included(or something like that) are not mentioned here.
-Game count: 101
+Game count: 103

 01: Chitei Tanken (NES)
 03: Contra1 (NES, hack menu at title screen)